center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

    Pyramid of Pain by David Bianco

 Detection engineers can leverage the Pyramid of Pain to understand how difficult it is for adversaries to evade their analytics.
-A detection analytic focused on identifying hash values will be :ref:`precise<Precision>` in detecting a specific malware binary but will not detect a variant of that malware that has been altered by even a single byte.
+A detection analytic focused on identifying hash values will be accurate in achieving a low false positive rate by detecting a specific malware binary but will not detect a variant of that malware that has been altered by even a single byte.
 A detection at the tool level might be resistant to adversary evasion in detecting specific implementations of a technique but could create more false positives, pick benign user activity, and alert on system-generated noise if the implemented tool is native to the operating system (OS).
-Some analytics might use a combination of various indicators to increase both the precision and :ref:`accuracy<Accuracy>` of an adversary attack.
+Some analytics might use a combination of various indicators to increase the :ref:`accuracy<Accuracy>` of an adversary attack.
 In this work, we look to understand how adversaries evade detections to build stronger detection mechanisms, resulting in :ref:`robust detections<Robust Detection>`.

 .. important::